shipwright-io/build/docs/development/local_development.md

 popd
 ```

-_Note_: The above target will uninstall/install all related CRDs and start an instance of the controller via the `operator-sdk` binary.
+_Note_: The above target will uninstall/install all related CRDs and start an instance of the controller.
 All existing CRDs instances will be deleted.